karthickthangadurai/Cardekho-Scrapper-UsedCar-PricePrediction/README.md

 ## CarDekho Scraper

-There are multiple filters available to search the used cars like Cities, Fuel Type, Brand.
+There are multiple filters available to see used cars based on Cities, Fuel Type, Brand.
 I am going to filter and collect data of the used cars by Cities.
 Click any of the cities.

 <img width="789" alt="image" src="https://github.com/karthickthangadurai/Cardekho-Scrapper-UsedCar-PricePrediction/assets/104092206/20ca511a-2425-410c-a33c-a16f632009e4">